Written by Michele and Ron from Legging It Travel, an Australian couple from Perth who decided not to wait until they retire to travel the world.

 Our suggestion is to take your own food and share with it your fellow passengers – it gives you a much more local experience, and you get to enjoy some local delicacies along the way.

 Tips For Using Restrooms On The Bar to Belgrade Train

-There are western toilets at the end of in each carriage, they were kept reasonably clean throughout both trips although like all well used public conveniences do not expect too much.
-Make sure you have your own tissues and hand sanitiser as you can never guarantee there will be any available when you need it, the water was not working on one part of the trip.
+There are western toilets at the end of each carriage; they were kept reasonably clean throughout both trips, although, like all well-used public conveniences, do not expect too much.
+Ensure you have your own tissues and hand sanitizer as you can never guarantee there will be any available when you need it; the water was not working on one part of the trip.

-Whatever type of scenery you like this journey will not disappoint, as you wind your way through Montenegro, Bosnia Herzegovina, and Serbia.
-From the glittering Adriatic coast to the shorelines of Lake Skadar, from the winding riverbanks overlooking frozen rivers to amazing mountain ranges with their stark cliff faces you will experience it all on the Bar the Belgrade railway.
+Whatever type of scenery you like this journey will not disappoint as you wind your way through Montenegro, Bosnia Herzegovina, and Serbia.
+From the glittering Adriatic coast to Lake Skadar’s shorelines, from the winding riverbanks overlooking frozen rivers to fantastic mountain ranges with their stark cliff faces, you will experience it all on the Bar the Belgrade railway.

 This train ride is definitely a day to remember and one we would love to repeat in the summer to see how it contrasts with our winter train adventure .